HL7/davinci-pdex-plan-net/input/pagecontent/implementation.md

 </tr>
 </tbody>
 </table>

-<h4><a name="OrganizationAndOrganizationAffiliation"></a>Organizations and Organization Affiliations</h4>
+#### Organizations and Organization Affiliations

-<p>Organization instances provide information about a specific organization and organizational hierarchies, including organization name, specialty, type, address and contact information.&nbsp; Organization Affiliation instances describe a role, and link a participating organization that provides or performs the role, with an organization where that role is available, and also links the participating organization to a HealthcareServices and networks.&nbsp; OrganizationalAffiliation can also be used to associate a HealthcareService provided by an organization with networks.</p>
+Organization instances provide information about a specific organization and organizational hierarchies, including organization name, specialty, type, address and contact information.&nbsp; Organization Affiliation instances describe a role, and link a participating organization that provides or performs the role, with an organization where that role is available, and also links the participating organization to a HealthcareServices and networks.
+OrganizationalAffiliation can also be used to associate a HealthcareService provided by an organization with networks.
 <table border="1">
 <tbody>
 <tr>